prathimacode-hub/Mushroom-Classification/README.md

 **WHAT HAD I DONE**

-Created a streamlit dashboard
+- Created a streamlit dashboard

-Added options for Plot Metrics and Classifiers Porjected in Plot to see the classification of mushrooms
+- Added options for Plot Metrics and Classifiers

+- Projected in Plot to see the classification of mushrooms

 **MODELS USED**